Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2019-08-05-Berryphase_Ferroelectricity.md

 O[1] @ FE   : 0.5  0.5  0.975
 ```
-since Ti pseudopotential contains 6 valence electrons, we can easily calculate its ionic dipole moment at centrosymmetric phase should be 12.09 elect*A. Remember, here I've set the reference zero of the dipole moment to be at the center of the cell (0.5 0.5 0.5).
+since Ti pseudopotential contains 6 valence electrons, we can easily calculate its ionic dipole moment at centrosymmetric phase should be 12.09 elect * Ang.
+Since VASP output unit in elect * Ang, we have to account for electrons negative sign, so the ionic polarization @ CENT = -12.9 elect * A

 It appears that the electronic part does not need any fixing.